dtc-coding-dojo/main/docs/about.md

 ## Who are we?
 <div class="box">
   <p>
 We are a peer support network of DPhil candidates within the Doctoral Training Centre at the University of Oxford.
 Students can submit computer related problems to us and with the help of experts we will guide participants to a solution.
-Afterwards reports and, if the participants agrees to, code will be published.
+After the session reports and, if the participants agrees, code will be published.
 Thus over time we hope to generate a comprehensive database of problems and solutions for current and future DTC students to draw from.
 </p>
 </div>